 Also, we spend a few minutes with a local visual artist.

-- Damion Searls - He’s the author of The Inkblots: Hermann Rorschach, His Iconic Test, and The Power of Seeing
+- Damion Searls - author of The Inkblots: Hermann Rorschach, His Iconic Test, and The Power of Seeing

 - Merve Emre - Assistant professor of English at McGill University.
 Her book on the Myers-Briggs test will be published in Spring 2018